Tw1ddle/Ludum-Dare-34/README.md

 My entry for Ludum Dare 34, the world's largest online game jam.

-Play it [here](TODO) or visit the Ludum Dare [submission page](TODO).
+Play it [here](http://samcodes.itch.io/the-days-of-christmas) or visit the Ludum Dare [submission page](http://ludumdare.com/compo/ludum-dare-34/?uid=42276).

 ### About

-The Days Of Christmas is a HTML5/WebGL game made in 24 hours for Ludum Dare 34.
-The theme was either growth or two-button gameplay.
-I originally planned to grow a Christmas tree out of text, but decided to make it about selecting text.
+The Days Of Christmas is a HTML5/WebGL game written in Haxe, and was made in 18 hours for Ludum Dare 34.

+The theme was growth or two-button gameplay.
+I originally planned to grow a Christmas tree out of text, but fell back to selecting text when I realized there wasn't time for that.
+It's unfinished.
+The lyrics of the main verse "grow", and at time of writing there are 12 days to Christmas.

+The gameplay amounts to clicking colored text, with more time it could have been more interesting.

 ### Screenshots